BAFI 335. Introduction to Fintech. 3 Units.

 This course is offered for candidates undertaking reading in a field of special interest.
 Permission of department chair required.

 BAFI 361.
-Applied Financial Analytics.
+Empirical Analysis in Finance.
 3 Units.

 This course is developed based on the feedback received from employers who have hired BS Management (finance) graduates in the past and will likely do so in future.
 The goal is to enable students to use financial econometrics to effectively analyze financial data.
 The course will draw on theoretical aspects of BAFI 355 but focus on developing financial analytic skills.
 The applied nature of the course comes from the use of real, rather than theoretical, data.
 In other words, in a real-world fashion, through the use of statistical methods to analyze real data, the student can address practical questions of high relevance to the Finance industry.
 The scope of the data as well as the quantitative methods used in such analysis often requires familiarity with computational environments and statistical packages.
 As such, another goal of the course is to familiarize the student with at least one such environment.